szpak/gradle-pitest-plugin/README.md

 PIT plugins are officially supported since gradle-pitest-plugin 1.1.4 (although it was possible to use it since 1.1.0).

-To enable PIT plugin it is enough to add it to pitest configuration in buildscript closure.
+To enable PIT plugins it is enough to add it to pitest configuration in buildscript closure.
 For example:

 ```groovy
 buildscript {